A Local’s Guide to the Best Italian Restaurants in Providence

 Pane e Vino is my favorite Italian restaurant on Federal Hill.
 Owned by the De Quattro Restaurant Group, which also owns Massimo down the street, Pane e Vino has consistently delivered for us over the years.
 Plus, they usually offer 50% off bottles of wine on Mondays, which gives a great excuse for going out during the week.

-To start, I usually get the Calamari in Padella, one of my favorite Rhode Island foods and much better than regular fried calamari.
-Then as a main course, I’m never disappointed with the Gnocchi Quattro Formaggi, but I’m also a fan of the Fettucine alla Bolognese.
+To start, I usually get the Calamari, one of my favorite Rhode Island foods.
+Then as a main course, I’m never disappointed with the Gnocchi alla Sorrentina, but I’m also a fan of the Fettucine alla Bolognese.

 Pane e Vino is located at 365 Atwells Ave, Providence, RI.
 Reservations are available on OpenTable.
-Valet parking is typically available, although not currently.
+Valet parking is typically available.

 Constantino’s Venda Bar and Ristorante